sahinak/com.trello/README.md

 # com.trello

-Its java,webdriver,cucumber projetwith maven.
-Just run test target of pom.xml or run testng.xml file as testng to run the test cases.
+Its java,webdriver,cucumber projet with maven and  TestNG Just run test target of pom.xml or run testng.xml file as TestNg to run the test cases.